Sukhman-s-SKube/.github/profile/README.md

 ## Objectives

-### Current Objectives
+### Completed Objectives
-- Stay Consistent With Documentation
 - Set Up Kubernetes
 - Install MetalLB for Load Balancing
 - Set Up Metrics API
 - Set Up Kubernetes Dashboard
+- Set up Bitnami sealed secrets
 - Set Up TailScale
+- Set Up a Self-Hosted Github Actions Runner
+- Set up Harbor as a container registry to pull images for deployments
+- Central cluster Postgres and MongoDB instances with PVCs (persistent volume claims)
+- Deploy Hobb.Y on the cluster by pushing to harbor to test the feasibility of the pipeline

+### Current Objectives
+- Stay Consistent With Documentation
+- Automate a CI/CD pipeline using Github Actions
 - Set Up MiniIO
-- Set Up a Self-Hosted Github Actions Runner
 - Start Migrating Side Projects To Cluster
 - Set Up Dagster Instance

 ### Out there objectives
-- Set up Cloudflare Tunnels
 - Train a Model
 - Find a Way to Train the Model On My Personal Rig and Then Store it on Mini IO
-- Automate a Dagster Pipeline Which Trains and Deploys an API Which Uses my Model (incorporate Actions pipelines for CI/CD)
+- Automate a Dagster Pipeline that trains and Deploys an API that uses my Model (incorporate Action pipelines for CI/CD)

 ## Hardware
 ### Kubernetes Cluster